Muwenda Mutebi II of Buganda

-Kabaka Ronald Edward Frederick Kimera Muwenda Mutebi II (born 13 April 1955) is the 36th Kabaka or king of the Kingdom of Buganda.
+Kabaka Ronald Edward Frederick Kimera Muwenda Calvin (born 13 April 1955) is the 36th Kabaka or king of the Kingdom of Buganda, Uganda.

 He was appointed as UNAIDS Goodwill Ambassador for Ending AIDS among men in the Eastern and Southern Africa with a special focus on the Buganda Kingdom in Uganda.

 Early years and reign

 He was born at Mulago Hospital.
 He is the son of Edward Frederick William David Walugembe Mutebi Luwangula Muteesa II, who reigned as Kabaka of Buganda between 1939 and 1969 and was the first person to hold the office of president of an independent Uganda from 1962 to 1966.
 His mother was Omuzaana Kabejja Sarah Nalule of the Nkima clan.